A categorical semantics for causal structure: Precausal categories

 \begin{proof} \Cc follows from \eqref{eq:enough-product-states} by taking one of the two systems involved to be trivial.
 Conversely, assume the premise of \eqref{eq:enough-product-states}.
 Applying \Cc one time yields: \ctikzfig{remove-one} for all causal states $\rho_2$.
 Bending the wire yields: \ctikzfig{remove-one-bend} Hence we can apply \Cc a second time.
 Bending the wire back down gives the result. \end{proof}

 \Cd is perhaps the least transparent.
 It says that the only mappings from causal processes to causal processes are `circuits with holes', i.e., those mappings which arise from plugging a causal process into a larger circuit of causal processes.
-This can equivalently be split into two smaller pieces, which may look more familiar to some readers.
+This can equivalently be split into two smaller pieces, which will be helpful in showing \MatRp and \CPM form examples of precausal categories.

 \begin{proposition} For a compact closed category $\mathcal C$ satisfying \Ca, \Cb, and \Cc, condition \Cd is equivalent to the following two conditions: \begin{itemize}[leftmargin=1cm] \item[\Ce] Causal \textit{one-way signalling} processes factorise: